Notes on the Geography of The Philippines: Manila: Makati, Ortigas, Global City

 Here is the low-rise but well-guarded Asian Development Bank.

-If Ortigas represents development, then people apparently need an alternative, because at the foot of the towers this commercial center tries to make customers feel at home.
+If Ortigas represents the future, then people apparently also want the past, because at the foot of the towers this commercial center tries to make customers feel that they're in a place with roots.

 Want to stop for a minute?
 This is definitely the place.